opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 - **Compound queries** – Used to perform combined queries with the following query types:
     - **Boolean** `bool` – Combines multiple query clauses with Boolean logic.
 To learn more, see [Boolean queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/bool/).
     - **Constant score** `constant_score` – Uses a `filter` query to return all matching documents and gives each document the same relevance score that is equal to the `boost` value.
-    - **Disjunction max** `dis_max` – Returns documents that match one or more queries that are wrapped together by clauses.
-If a document matches multiple query clauses, it gets the highest relevant score assigned to it.
+    - **Disjunction max** `dis_max` – Returns documents that match one or more query clauses.
+If a document matches multiple query clauses, its relevance score is calculated using the highest score from any matching clause and, optionally, the scores from the other matching clauses multiplied by the tie breaker value.
     - **Function score** `function_score` – Modifies the score of documents that are returned by a query.
 You define a query and one or more functions to compute a score for each document that matches the query.

 - **Full-text queries** – Used to search documents for one or more terms and filter with advanced options.
 These queries perform text analysis and return detailed information, including relevance scores for each document match.
 To learn more, see [Full-text queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/full-text/).